Learning quantum many-body systems from a few copies: Lipschitz constants and transportation cost inequalities

 \section{Lipschitz constants and transportation cost inequalities}

-In this section we show one of the main results of this paper.
-In words, it identifies conditions under which it is possible to estimate all expectation values of $k$-local observables up to an error $\epsilon$ by measuring $\cO(\textrm{poly}(k,\log(n),\epsilon^{-1}))$ copies of it, where $n$ is the system size, an exponential speedup in some regimes.
-To obtain this result, we will combine the maximum entropy method with techniques from quantum optimal transport.
+In this section, we identify conditions under which it is possible to estimate all expectation values of $k$-local observables up to an error $\epsilon$ by measuring $\cO(\textrm{poly}(k,\log(n),\epsilon^{-1}))$ copies of it, where $n$ is the system size, which constitutes an exponential improvement in some regimes.
+To obtain this result, we combine the maximum entropy method introduced in Section \ref{sec:max-entropyprin} with techniques from quantum optimal transport.
 In order to formalize and prove the result claimed, we resort to transportation cost inequalities and the notion of Lipschitz constants of observables, which we now introduce.